jnccd/graph-draw-project/README.md

 The first one hides all animations states that show how the contour was calculated, if activated this also activates the second option.
 The second option hides all states that show the distance check on each contour layer.
 The third option hides the xOffset values that the algorithm saves for each node.
 They are usually displayd below the nodes name.
-The fourth option hides threads which are usually displayed as dashed lines.
+The fourth option hides threads which are displayed as dashed lines.

 #### Pane 4

 The fourth pane contains a legend for the graph drawing in the first pane.
 If this UI element does it's job it should be self explanatory.

 ## The Software behind the UI

+### Dependencies

+The project is written using Java 1.8 and Maven.
+I imported and used the Maven packages `org.eclipse.elk.graph`, `org.eclipse.elk.alg.common` and `material-ui-swing`.
+The latter one contains a Java Swing Look n Feel that was inspired by Googles material design.

+### Program Architecture

 The code of this project is split into 3 packages:
 * graph.drawing.RTProject